-The wood is maintained totally by volunteers in accordance with a management plan drawn up by professional ecologists.
-And the Forestry Commission for the benefit of local community and visitors and supported by donations from a wide range of organisations, private, public and by individuals.
+The wood is maintained entirely by volunteers in accordance with a management plan drawn up by professional ecologists and the Forestry Commission for the benefit of local community and visitors and supported by donations from a wide range of organisations, private, public and by individuals.

-We have recently installed 5.3 Kilometres of winding all-weather, wheelchair-friendly paths, more details of which you will find on our path section.
+We have recently installed 5.3 Kilometres of winding all-weather, wheelchair-friendly path.